iamskok/sassy-exists/README.md

 # Sassy-exists

-Sassy-exists is Sass micro library for existance checks.
+Sassy-exists is Sass micro library for existence checks.

 It is a handy addition for every Sass project which can't afford to have doubts.